doxanthropos/notes-on-remote-teamwork/week-planning.markdown

 ### Team Meetings and individual meetings

 To keep up the social connection that we have from working together in the office, a short live meeting each day could be a good idea.
 The same goes for individual meetings.
 As a team coordinator, I would like to be aware of the psychological condition of my team, so I can treat them according to their needs and strengths and do not overwhelm someone in this scary time.
 So I will plan an indiviual meeting with each team member per week.
+Two important questions to talk about: Are you OK?
+(If not: What can I do to help or at least not make it worse?), What do you need from me in this week? (more/less structure etc.)